AustriaOfficial Name: Republic of Austria

 SPECIAL CIRCUMSTANCES: We are not aware of any special currency or customs circumstances for this country.

 LGBT RIGHTS: There are no legal restrictions on same-sex sexual relations or the organization of LGBT events in Austria.
 The LGBT community is well-developed in all larger cities, such as Vienna, Graz, Linz, Innsbruck, and Salzburg, and the LGBT organizations generally operate freely.
 While there is some societal prejudice against LGBT persons, especially outside of Vienna, and other major Austrian cities, the country has become more liberal with laws and social opinion concerning sexual orientation and gender identity.
 Antidiscrimination laws also apply to lesbian, gay, bisexual, and transgender (LGBT) persons and civil partnerships of same-sex couples are legal under a law, which became effective January 1, 2010, but are not equivalent to marriage.
-For more detailed information about LGBT rights in Austria, you may review the State Department’s Country Reports on Human Rights Practices for 2013.
+For more detailed information about LGBT rights in Austria, you may review Section 6 of the Department of State’s Human Rights Report.
 For further information on lesbian, gay, bisexual, and transgender (LGBT) travel, please read our LGBT Travel Information page.

 Subway stations: All subway stations in Austria have elevator access, although not at every entrance.
 Stations are also equipped with a ridged/raised surface to help guide sight-impaired passengers from the entrance to the platform.